qstainless/TextAnalyzerServer/README.md

 That is because the program parses the target URL line by line.
 Lines that begin with "<" or end with ">" are ignored for purposes of counting words in them.

+### Platforms
+The server/client run from an IDE in macOS, Windows 10 Pro and Linux (Ubuntu 18.04).
+The client .jar file, however, only runs properly in macOS and Windows 10 Pro.
+Searching for a solution, Linux would require that Openjfx be installed alongside the JDK (in my case, Amazon Corretto 8).
+Unfortunately, installing Openjfx was not enough.
+I may revisit this in the future.

+Execution time was drastically different between macOS (~12s) and Windows 10 Pro (~73).
+Because I don't typically develop in a Windows environment, I can't explain the difference.
+The [screenshot](#running-from-the-command-line-(win10)) shows the server and client timestamps and shows the schema and tables properly created.

 ## Todo
-Refactor the `countWordFrequencies` method to detect lines that begin with "<" and ignore all following lines up to and including the next line with a closing ">."
+1. Refactor the `storeWordsIntoDatabase` method to detect lines that begin with "<" and ignore all following lines up to and including the next line with a closing ">."
 Because the parser will ignore the lines, there will be no need to call the `htmlToText` method.
+The [Jsoup](https://jsoup.org/) library seems like a viable solution.
+2. Find a way to run the client .jar file in Linux.

 ## Version history
 The version numbering of this project does not follow most version numbering guidelines.
 Instead, it is limited to a two-token concept: